rybla/riib11.github.io/_posts/2021-07-29-empirical-morality.md

 their speakers (they think they are making an objective claim, but they are actually making a subjective one).
-Under this, a moral relativist must reject basically everything currently established about morality, yielding just that each person has their own correct, personal, and entirely unique moral theory judged by their intuitions.
+Under this, a moral relativist must reject basically everything currently established about morality, yielding just that each person has their own correct, personal, and entirely unique ethical theory judged by their intuitions.

 The second steep drawback of moral relativism is that it contradicts the usual